-But for the target audience of market researchers – remember, marketing managers and business owners – we’d struggle to see how these topics would be converted into activity that will hit next month’s or next year’s sales targets.
+But for the target audience of market researchers – remember, marketing managers and business owners – we’d struggle to see how these topics would convert into activity that’ll hit next month’s sales targets.

 Read through the rest of the list of topics all the way up to end of the year.
 There’s a common thread on how to “do” market research better.

 We’ve previously recommended Big Data* by Viktor Mayer-Schonberger as a must-read for anyone who works with or in market research.

-The opportunities for market research and it’s ability to influence the chance of your business success has never been higher.
+The opportunities for market research and its ability to influence the chance of your business success has never been higher.

-* As Amazon Affiliates, we earn from qualifying purchases
+* As Amazon Affiliates, we earn from qualifying purchases.